MWatty/the-office-memory-game-pet-edition/README.md

 ##### You Win, You Lose Pop Up
-* The information provided within this was initially supposed to be within a square however it was decided that a blurred black background covering the entire page was more in keeping with the design of the game.
+* The information provided within this was initially supposed to be within a square however it was decided that a blurred black background covering the entire page with the exception of the navigation bar was more in keeping with the design of the game.

 ## Features

 ### Existing Features

-* This website is responsive on all devices
+* This website is responsive on all devices.

-* There are interactive elements throughout the website
+* There are interactive elements throughout the website.

 * The website is categorised into two pages, a landing page and a game page.